-Teaching your dog to go to a mat is a great way to get him to a certain spot and have him settle.
+Teaching your dog to go to a mat or “place” (you pick the word!) is a great way to get him to a certain spot and have him settle.
 This is one of the very first things I teach a dog.
 If a dog can settle on a mat you can take that mat anywhere and in turn, have your dog settle anywhere.

 “Go to your mat” is a type of targeting behavior.
 We want the dog to go to a small mat, bed, rug or towel, lie down on it, and stay until released.
 This same technique can be used to teach you dog to go to a stationary spot (bed, kennel, etc) too but when teaching “go to your mat” the “mat” is not a location; rather it is a moveable target.
 You should be able to transfer your “mat” to any location.